 When you start shopping around, you'll notice that pricing is rarely one-size-fits-all.
 It's designed to be flexible, scaling with your business.
 A small lab with one or two technicians has very different needs than a large production facility, and modern software pricing reflects that reality.
 The key is to look beyond the monthly fee and consider the total value.
 How much time will this save your team?
 Can it reduce costly remakes?
 Will it improve communication with your dental practice clients?
 Answering these questions will help you see the software not as an expense, but as an investment in your lab's efficiency and growth.
 Let's break down the common pricing structures you'll encounter, what factors influence the final price tag, and how you can find the best deal for your lab.

-Subscription Models and Tiers
+Breaking Down Subscription Models

 Most dental lab software is sold on a subscription basis, often with several tiers to choose from.
 This allows you to pick a plan that matches your lab's current case volume and budget.
 For example, 3Shape Lab Management Software offers a premium package that starts at a set monthly price for managing up to 100 cases.
 As your lab grows, you can move to a higher tier.